muhammederencennetkusu/web-page-to-json-pdf/README.md

   }
 ]
 Convert Web Pages to PDF
-To convert web pages into a single PDF document:
+To extract and save the content of web pages as a PDF:

-Modify the startPage, stopPage, and url variables in the script to point to the desired website and pages.
+Set the startPage, stopPage, and url variables in the script to the desired range of pages.

-Run the script:
+Run the script with:

 bash
 Kopyala
 node index.js
-The content from each page will be combined into a single PDF file, named output.pdf.
+The content will be saved as a single PDF document, named output.pdf.
 Configuration
-You can easily customize the script by editing the following variables:
+You can easily modify the script by adjusting the following variables:

-startPage: The starting page number for scraping.
+startPage: The page number to start scraping.
-stopPage: The ending page number for scraping.
+stopPage: The page number to stop scraping.
-appUrl: The base URL of the website from which you want to extract content.
+appUrl: The base URL of the website to scrape from.
-Additionally, you can modify the evaluate function in the script to target specific content types (e.g., paragraphs, headings, etc.).
+Additionally, the evaluate function can be modified to target specific content types (such as paragraphs, images, etc.).

 Example Output (PDF)
-The content from each page will be compiled into a single PDF, which can be saved and viewed.
+The content from each page will be compiled into a single PDF document for easy viewing and sharing.

 Contributing
+We welcome contributions!
+Feel free to:

+Fork the repository and make improvements.
+Report any issues you encounter.
+Suggest new features or fixes.
-Feel free to contribute to this project by forking the repository, making improvements, or reporting any issues.
-If you have suggestions or bug fixes, open a pull request or create an issue.
+To contribute, simply open a pull request or create an issue.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.